andywillcock/Data-Simulation/Quiz6_Part2.md

 Height, weight, and BMI are all correlated
 Sex is correlated with height and weight
 Income is correlated with parental education
-Education may be correlated with race and sex

 Some confounding variables may include: age, living location, and parental work hours

 ## Response Variable

-Percentage of adolescents overweight (bmi>25)
+Number/Percentage of adolescents overweight (bmi>25), numeric.
-This response should be normally distributed across the entire population
+This response should be close to normally distributed across the entire population

 ## Data Simulation Steps

-	1. Create distributions of the predictor variables based on the information 	found in the journal article
+Create distributions of the predictor variables based on the information 	found in the journal article

-		a.
-Make sure that correlated variables are properly matched.
+	1. Create correlated variables that are properly matched.
 For example, taller people’s range of weights should be greater.

-		b.
-Give each row a value for income using a normal distribution with the mean found in the article.
+	2. Give each row a value for income using a normal distribution with the mean found in the article.

-		c.
-Create columns for race, sex and parental education level using sample() with probabilities weighted based on the %s from the article population make up.
+	3. Create columns for race, sex and parental education level using sample() with probabilities weighted based on the %s from the article population make up.

-	2. Calculate BMI using height and weight, and store this in a new column.
+	4. Calculate BMI using height and weight, and store this in a new column.

-	3.

 ## Data Analyzation

-	1. Perform t-tests for means of BMI across sex, race, and income.
+	1. Perform t-tests or chi-square tests for means of BMI across sex, race, education and income.

-	2. Fit a main effects and full linear model on the full set of data and 		separated by race and income level.
+	2. Fit a main effects and full linear model on the full set of data and 		grouped by race, sex, parental education, and income level.

+	3. Plot distributions of each predictor variable.

-	3. Plot relationships between race and percentage of adolescents overweight
+	4. Plot relationships between race and percentage of adolescents overweight
+		a.
+Stratified by the other predictor variables

-	4. Plot relationships of income and percentage of adolescents overweight
+	5. Plot relationships of income and percentage of adolescents overweight
+		a.
+Stratified by the other predictor variables